TheThingWithFeathers/Metis_Winter2019cohort/Project_Luther/proposal.md

 ### Scope

 In my year+ in Seattle to date, I have anecdotally established that Seattleites not only do not mind the cold and the rain, but can even be gleeful once the gloom descends.
-I would like to investigate in a more quantitative manner the impact of inclement weather on commuters and see whether I can predict the number of bicyclists going through the Fremont bridge for the upcoming days based on the forecast.
+I would like to investigate in a more quantitative manner the impact (or lack thereof?) of inclement weather on commuters and see whether I can predict the number of bicyclists going through the Fremont bridge for the upcoming days based on the forecast.

 ### Methodology